ygeunkim/talk-lrdlabseminar2021/README.md

 This is a a repository that includes the slide of talk on LRD lab seminar on 25 Oct, 2021.

--   R operations for statists research
+-   R computations for statistics research
--   Parellel computation
+-   Parallel computation
 -   Making R packages
 -   Additional tips